 From 1980 -1987 she operated, The Stork Port, where she sewed items for babies and children that were sold at craft shows in Ohio and Washington.
-In-between she began taking quilting classes in the early 1980’s and remembers making templates out of cereal boxes, sandpaper and plastic margarine tub lids.
+In-between she began taking quilting classes in the early 1980’s (B.R.C. – “before the rotary cutter); and remembers making templates out of cereal boxes, sandpaper and plastic margarine tub lids.

 After moving to Spokane in 1986, she joined several quilt guilds and met a variety of designers including Debbie Mumm.
 She was encouraged to begin creating her own designs combining counted cross stitch and quilting which lead to her next business, Cross ‘n Quilt in 1987.
 Her patterns were sold in stores across the country, and Keepsake Quilting.

 Beginning in 1989, Michele began designing cross stitch, fabric crafts and quilting designs (over 4500 to date) for a variety of needlework and quilting publications plus designing with and for 35 different thread, batting and fabric companies.
 In 2004, she began to offer quilt kits featuring her designs with new fabric collections in quilt magazines; and then started her internet store, Flower Box Quilts.